SvillarroelZ/Infra-DevOps-HA-Web-Platform-ALB-ASG-con-IaC/README.md

 ## AWS Cloud Practitioner Domains

 This project demonstrates all four AWS Cloud Practitioner certification domains with real, working implementations.
 Each concept is not just theoretical—you can see it in action.

+---

+## Why This Architecture?
+(Reflection & Learnings)

+### How the Project Aligns with AWS Domains

+**1. Cloud Concepts**
+  - Multi-AZ, ALB, and Auto Scaling ensure high availability and fault tolerance, as recommended by AWS Well-Architected Framework.
+  - Infrastructure as Code (CloudFormation & Terraform) enables repeatability, versioning, and rapid recovery.

+**2. Security & Compliance**
+  - Private subnets, no public SSH, and least-privilege IAM roles by default.
+  - VPC Endpoints and encryption at rest for DynamoDB demonstrate advanced security patterns.

+**3. Technology**
+  - Modular, layered architecture: network, compute, data, monitoring.
+  - Automation scripts for deploy/verify/evidence/destroy reflect real DevOps pipelines.

+**4. Billing & Pricing**
+  - Free tier resources, on-demand billing, and tagging for cost control.
+  - Automated destroy scripts prevent orphaned resources and unexpected charges.

+### Why These Choices Are Smart

+- **Lab-Ready:** Adapted for AWS Academy environments with restricted IAM, using LabInstanceProfile instead of custom roles.
+- **Auditability:** Evidence scripts and screenshots provide traceability, supporting compliance and learning.
+- **Multi-IaC:** Both CloudFormation and Terraform are included, showing flexibility and multi-cloud readiness.
+- **Documentation:** Bilingual, step-by-step, with diagrams and lessons learned—making it accessible and reusable.

+### Key Learnings
+-
+### Future Improvements

+- Expand troubleshooting section with more common errors and solutions
+- Add more Terraform output examples
+- Include a visual comparison table between CloudFormation and Terraform
+- Explore CI/CD integration for automated deployments
+- Consider adding a Frequently Asked Questions (FAQ) section in both languages

+- Real-world constraints (lab permissions, cost optimization) drive creative, robust solutions.
+- Automation and evidence are as important as the infrastructure itself for DevOps maturity.
+- Clear documentation and reproducibility are essential for onboarding, audits, and knowledge transfer.

+---

 ### Domain 1: Cloud Concepts (24% of exam)